barrucadu/memo.barrucadu.co.uk/memos/granfalloons.markdown

 ---
 title: List of Granfalloons
-date: 2017-08-25
+date: 2018-07-14
 tags: bokononism, life
 audience: Not you.
 ---

-A *granfalloon* is a false *karass*: a collection of people with no cosmic significant to the grouping whatsoever.
+A *granfalloon* is a false *karass*: a collection of people with no cosmic significance to the grouping whatsoever.
 As Bokonon invites us to sing along with him:

 > If you wish to study a *granfalloon*<br>